Blog: Top Video Surveillance Development Companies to Watch in 2025

 Compliance evidence Vendor SOC 2 / ISO Architecture & audit trail you control Custom when audit-trail ownership matters

-Three implications for buyers in 2026: (1) federal-adjacent procurement is effectively closed to Hikvision/Dahua at any scale; (2) state-level bans (Maine, NJ, PA, DE) are expanding; (3) used Hikvision/Dahua hardware is depreciating fast as resale risk rises.
-Plan new deployments around U.S./Canada/EU vendors only — or expect to rip and replace inside three years.
+Three implications for 2026 buyers: federal-adjacent procurement is effectively closed to Hikvision and Dahua at any scale; state-level bans now span roughly eleven states (Louisiana, Georgia, Florida, and eight others) and keep expanding; and used Hikvision/Dahua hardware is depreciating fast as resale risk climbs.
+Plan new deployments around U.S., Canadian, and EU vendors — or budget to rip and replace inside three years.

-NDAA quick test: if any line item in your project bid touches federal funding, federal facilities, or federal data, you cannot use Hikvision/Dahua — even on unrelated cameras in unrelated buildings.
-The blanket prohibition catches most enterprises by surprise.
+NDAA quick test: if any line item in your bid touches federal funding, federal facilities, or federal data, you cannot use Hikvision or Dahua — even on unrelated cameras in unrelated buildings.
+The blanket wording catches most enterprises by surprise.

 EU AI Act and GDPR for surveillance buyers

-Stack that with GDPR (footage is personal data, classifications can constitute Article 22 automated decisions) and Illinois BIPA / California CCPA in the U.S. and you’ll budget 10–20% of project cost for compliance: DPIA, risk-management file, retention policy, human-override logging.
-We bake those artefacts into our delivery process from sprint one.
+Stack that with GDPR (footage is personal data, and automated classifications can count as Article 22 automated decisions), plus Illinois BIPA and California CCPA in the U.S., and you should budget 10–20% of project cost for compliance: DPIA, risk-management file, retention policy, and human-override logging.
+We build those artefacts in from sprint one rather than bolting them on at audit time.

 Scope Typical cost Timeline What you get